kjon-life/vscode-paste-image/design/2025-04-25-write-tests.md

 ## 2. Current State of Testing

-The extension currently had:
+The extension currently has:
-- A basic `tests/` directory with limited test coverage
+- A structured `tests/` directory with unit, integration, and E2E tests
-- Some test mocks for VS Code and filesystem
+- Test mocks for VS Code, filesystem, and clipboard
 - Tests using Vitest as the test runner
-- Lack of comprehensive coverage across different test types (unit, integration, E2E)
+- 10 implemented tests with the following breakdown:
+  - 8 unit tests (settings, clipboard, extension)
+  - 1 integration test (workflow)
+  - 1 E2E test (extension)
-- No clear test architecture or organization
+- Current test coverage:
+  - Overall statement coverage: 19.47%
+  - clipboard.ts: 86.84% (good coverage)
+  - settings.ts: 100% (complete coverage)
+  - extension.ts: 12.73% (needs significant improvement)
+- Test architecture is in place but test implementation is not complete

 ## 3. Goals and Objectives